-The proposed 2008 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, and by FTA, FHWA, and WisDOT.
-Other land use tasks, including park and open space planning, which are part of the 2008 regional land use planning program, would be funded by SEWRPC and local governments.
+The proposed 2009 land use and housing element of the continuing regional land use transportation study of the regional land use planning program includes a variety of tasks funded primarily by the Commission, the local communities concerned through planning agreements, and by FTA, FHWA, and WisDOT.
+Other land use tasks, including park and open space planning, which are part of the 2009 regional land use planning program, would be funded by SEWRPC and local governments.

-With respect to the proposed 2008 regional transportation planning program, the projects are proposed to be funded by FTA, FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
-Other transportation tasks include, the telecommunications study, which is part of the transportation planning program, but would be funded by SEWRPC and local governments; and the Environmental Assessment of the Kenosha-Racine-Milwaukee Commuter Rail which is funded by the Federal Transit Administration, the Wisconsin Department of Transportation and local monies.
+With respect to the proposed 2009 regional transportation planning program, the projects are proposed to be funded by FTA, FHWA, WisDOT, and SEWRPC on a shared basis, reflecting that these highway and public transit planning efforts should be shared in accordance with the formulas specified in the Federal grant programs and the existing WisDOT-SEWRPC "3C" agreement.
+Other transportation tasks include, the Environmental Assessment of the Kenosha-Racine-Milwaukee Commuter Rail which is funded by the Federal Transit Administration, the Wisconsin Department of Transportation and local monies.

-With respect to the proposed 2008 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.
+With respect to the proposed 2009 regional water quality planning program, the projects are proposed to be funded jointly by the Regional Planning Commission, the Milwaukee Metropolitan Sewerage District and local units of government through planning agreements, and the Wisconsin Department of Natural Resources.

-The proposed 2008 water supply planning program is proposed to be funded jointly by SEWRPC and the seven counties.
+The proposed 2009 water supply planning program is proposed to be funded jointly by SEWRPC and the seven counties.

-The proposed 2008 floodland management planning program includes a variety of tasks funded primarily by the Commission and by the local communities concerned through contract agreements.
+The proposed 2009 floodland management planning program includes a variety of tasks funded primarily by the Commission and by the local communities concerned through contract agreements.
 No Federal funding is involved except for the Federal 50 percent cost share by the U.S. Geological Survey for the operation of the continuing cooperative streamflow-gaging program.

-Joint funding between FHWA, FTA, WisDOT, and SEWRPC is proposed for all projects in the 2008 planning research program.
+Joint funding between FHWA, FTA, WisDOT, and SEWRPC is proposed for all projects in the 2009 planning research program.
 This reflects a finding that the data developed under this program are essential to all Commission transportation planning efforts.

-The various projects contained within the proposed 2008 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.
+The various projects contained within the proposed 2009 community assistance planning program are proposed to be funded by SEWRPC and local units of government in the Region through planning agreements.